top of page

 2. From “Diversity Training” to Decision-Making Accountability

-In its traditional form, diversity training has lost credibility.
-One-off workshops focused on bias awareness and confirmation are easily dismissed, politically targeted and rarely change behaviour.
-The upgrade is not more training, it is decision accountability.
+Traditional diversity training has lost credibility.
+One-off workshops focused on bias awareness are easily dismissed and rarely change behaviour.
+The upgrade is not more training; it is decision accountability.

 What works now: